AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

 ### RocketChat

-- Remember, rocketChat is our community bulletin board.
+- Remember, rocketChat is our community bulletin board and chat room.
 Use Direct Messages(DMs) to help student find a tutor, work through a small problem, or ask them about attendance or missing assignments.

 ### Text Message